How Pepe Le Pew became the latest character in the culture war

 Gabriel Iglesias tweeted: “I am the voice of Speedy Gonzales in the new Space Jam.
 Does this mean they are gonna try to cancel Fluffy too?
 U can’t catch me cancel culture,” a term used to refer to this form of scrutiny and ostracism.

-The examples keep stacking up: Disney Plus recently removed such films as “Peter Pan” and “Dumbo” from its set of titles designated for children, because of stereotypes and racist depictions.
+The examples keep stacking up: Disney Plus recently removed such films as “Peter Pan” and “Dumbo” from its set of titles designated for children’s viewership profiles, because of stereotypes and racist depictions.

 Some golden-age Warner Bros. characters have changed in recent years in response to changing times.
 HBO Max’s “Looney Tunes Cartoons” showrunner Peter Browngardt told the Times last year: “We’re not doing guns,” meaning Elmer Fudd would no longer carry his hunting rifle and Yosemite Sam would be stripped of his pistols.
 Looney Tunes reportedly would still feature tools of the stock cartoon chase like Acme dynamite.

-Andrew Farago, curator at San Francisco’s Cartoon Art Museum and co-author of “The Looney Tunes Treasury,” says that Seuss characters and the Warner Bros. animators used "then-commonplace racial and cultural stereotypes,” though “the enduring popularity of Dr. Seuss and Looney Tunes has led to some issues that their creators, born in the early 1900s, never could have anticipated.”
+Andrew Farago, curator at San Francisco’s Cartoon Art Museum and co-author of “The Looney Tunes Treasury,” says Seuss characters and the Warner Bros. animators used “then-commonplace racial and cultural stereotypes,” though “the enduring popularity of Dr. Seuss and Looney Tunes has led to some issues that their creators, born in the early 1900s, never could have anticipated.”

-The six Seuss books no longer printed include “And to Think I Saw It on Mulberry Street,” first published in 1937, and “If I Ran the Zoo,” published in 1950.
+The six Seuss books no longer printed include “And to Think I Saw It on Mulberry Street,” published in 1937, and “If I Ran the Zoo,” published in 1950.
 Jones co-created Pepe Le Pew with Mike Maltese in that period.
 The feline-groping character made his visual debut under a different name in the short “Odor-able Kitty,” released in 1945.
 That same year, Life photographer Alfred Eisenstaedt shot the iconic V-J Day photo of a nonconsensual Times Square kiss once viewed as romantic by many, yet which now speaks to “deeply seated sexual prerogatives” and assault, historian Brooke L. Blower wrote in The Washington Post in 2019.

 Pepe Le Pew made his official debut in 1949’s Oscar-winning “For Scent-imental Reasons,” according to “Wild Minds: The Artists and Rivalries That Inspired the Golden Age of Animation,” by Reid Mitenbuler.
 As voiced by Mel Blanc, the character was partly inspired by Charles Boyer’s smitten French jewel chief Pepe le Moko in the 1938 remake “Algiers” — a film said to have helped inspire “Casablanca.”
 Pepe Le Pew nods to “Algiers” with his references to getting away to “zee casbah,” the citadel area of the city, and his 1954 short was titled “The Cat’s Bah.”